Kozan, Adana: Names

-Kozan has a hot-summer Mediterranean climate (Köppen climate classification Csa).
+Kozan (قوزان) was originally the name of the administrative division the town Sis was a part of.
+This name originates from the Qōzānoğlu dynasty of derebeys that controlled the region from 1689 to 1865.

 History

-From 3000 BC onwards, there were Hittite settlements in all these plains behind the Mediterranean coast, based on farming and grazing animals.

-Under the Roman Empire, it was Flavias or Flaviopolis in the Roman province of Cilicia Secunda.

 Middle Ages

 In 704, Sis was besieged by the Arabs, but relieved by the Byzantines.
 The Abbasid caliph al-Mutawakkil took it and refortified it, but it soon returned to Byzantine hands.
-It was rebuilt in 1186 by Leo II, king of the Armenian Kingdom of Cilicia, one of the Rupenide dynasty who made the city the capital of the Kingdom of Lesser Armenia (from 1186 till 1375).
+It was rebuilt in 1186 by Leo II, king of the Armenian Kingdom of Cilicia, one of the Rupenide dynasty who made the city the capital of his Kingdom (from 1186 until 1375).
 During the Crusade the catholicate returned to Sis in 1294, and remained there 150 years.

 In 1266 Sis, the capital of the Armenian Kingdom of Cilicia, was captured and damaged by the Egyptian Mamluks led by Baibars. al-Said Barakah sent Qalawun to attack the city in 1277, but in 1375, Sis was taken and demolished by the Ramadanids, under the flag of the Mamluke Sultan of Egypt.
 The town never recovered its prosperity, not even when it passed into the power of the Ottomans in 1516.
-Sis became Kozan during overlordship of Kozanoğulları, a Kurdish clan between 1700 and 1866.